Austin-Daigle/DietaryHeathResearch/README.md

 *IMPORTANT NOTE: The data within the datasets from our from ourworldindata.org have been verified to have been "clean data" (there are no "null" or data mismatches). however, there is a data format issue.
 Some of the entries have double/single quotes and commas in entries, and .csv reading functions within most python regex functions become unreliable without the use of additional non-standard libraries/dependencies.
 Therefore each dataset must be converted into a tab-delimited text file for the script to read, parse and process the datasets into a .csv file.
 failing to do this .csv to text file conversion process before auto-merging may result in the parser not functioning correctly or becoming unstable.
 Please see the section above for steps on how to process this data.

-* Download the Python script from the repository or copy the code into an IDE/python file
+* Download the Python script from the repository or copy the code into an IDE/python file from [here](https://github.com/Austin-Daigle/DietarySelectionsAndHealthResearch/blob/main/Dataset%20Joining%20Tool.py)
 * Interpret and execute the Python script
 * A File Chooser Dialog will appear along with a terminal (or console printout if executed in an IDE)
 * Select the desired supported datasets from the file chooser dialog box and select "Open."
 * The console output/terminal will printout the directories and files selected within selection order and process notes
 * A File Save Dialog will appear and ask you where and what to save the .csv merged output file.